Phurga/obsidian_vault/concepts/ontology.md

 tags:
   - concept/definition
 ---
-**Ontology**: a formal model of domain knowledge that describes concepts and their relationships using mathematical logic.
+An **ontology** is a formal model of domain knowledge that describes concepts and their relationships using mathematical logic.